EcoNomics of Adaptive Clinical Trials (ENACT)

 Failing to consider value-based, adaptive, approaches to the design and delivery of NIHR-funded research potentially wastes limited resources, making less funding available for patient care and commissioning research elsewhere in the NHS.
 But how can these approaches be applied in practice, and what are the major challenges facing their implementation?
 This project provides a vital first step towards answering these questions.
 It does so by seeking to increase the number of experts trained in the methodology, improving existing understanding of the methodology’s strengths and weaknesses and providing practical resources that are required to support implementation.

-- Assessment of the feasibility of these models for the delivery of value-based NIHR-funded research.
+Assessment of the feasibility of the value-based sequential model for the delivery of NIHR-funded research.

 For more details or queries please contact Laura Flight (firstname.lastname@example.org)

 Matlab code for the implementation of Sequential Experimentation with Delay

 Chick, S. E., Forster, M, Pertile P. (2017). htadelay.